wshon/madedit-mod/README.txt

 P.S.: Don't forget to Copy wxwin.m4 to /usr/share/aclocal folder if you use your own build of
       wxWidgets
-P.S.: Install gettext-devel if you got AM_GNU_GETTEXT error
+P.S.: Install gettext-devel if you got AM_GNU_GETTEXT error P.S.: madedit.pot has been uploaded to the top directory.
+Any translation for MadEdit-Mod is welcome.

 Syntax files, Locale files and Settings: